avanavana/zotero-esovdb/README.md

 ### Additional Notes

-Be sure to create a .env file that contains your own `ZOTERO_USER` and `ZOTERO_API_KEY` values, obtainable through the settings page of your Zotero account, and connect to your own instance of [avanavana/airtable-api-proxy](https://github.com/avanavana/airtable-api-proxy).
+Be sure to create a .env file that contains your own `ZOTERO_USER` (or use `ZOTERO_GROUP` if you need to switch between your personal Zotero library and a group library) and `ZOTERO_API_KEY` values, obtainable through the settings page of your Zotero account, and connect to your own instance of [avanavana/airtable-api-proxy](https://github.com/avanavana/airtable-api-proxy).

 ### Usage